Best daily deals

 Price: Free to play

-ReversEstory is a rogue-like shooter with action and bullet hell elements.
-The 2D platformer mechanics are surprisingly fun as you shoot your way through the various parts of the game.
-The boss fights are challenging but fun and the game is cutesy and entertaining.
-There is also plenty of gear to obtain and you can fly around at a whim as well.
-The inclusion of the bullet-hell elements makes the game even more intense than the usual rogue-like.
+ReversEstory is a rogue-like shooter with action and bullet-hell elements.
+The 2D platformer mechanics are surprisingly fun as you shoot through various parts of the game.
+The boss fights are challenging but fun, and the game is cute and entertaining.
+There is also plenty of gear to obtain, and you can fly around on a whim.
+Including the bullet-hell elements makes the game even more intense than the usual rogue-like.
 It’s a good game overall.
 Plus, it’s free to play with Google Play Pass if you have it, but the other in-app purchases are still there.

 ScourgeBringer